The Coast Guard Cutter HEALY (WAGB - 20) is United States' newest and most technologically advanced polar icebreaker.

 As a Coast Guard cutter, HEALY is also a capable platform for supporting other potential missions in the polar regions, including logistics, search and rescue, ship escort, environmental protection, and enforcement of laws and treaties.

-The United States Coast Guard Cutter HEALY is underway for a shakedown cruise in preparation for Arctic West Summer 2014.
+The United States Coast Guard Cutter HEALY is in homeport after returning from Arctic West Summer 2014.